 - FAIL message on Odin: Make sure to download the correct Odin tool and use the correct USB drivers.
-Try to Force shutdown the device and follow from the step 1.
+Try to Force shut down the device and follow from step 1.

-- Device enters bootloop: Boot into the stock recovery and factory reset your device.
-Hold Volume Up + Home/Bixby button and Power key together for a few seconds.
-On the No command screen keep holding the Power button and tap the Volume Up key once.
-Then select Wipe data/factory reset button and confirm.
+- The device enters boot loop: Boot into the stock recovery and factory reset your device.
+Hold the Volume Up + Home/Bixby button and Power key together for a few seconds.
+On the No command screen, keep holding the Power button and tap the Volume Up key once.
+Then select the Wipe data/factory reset button and confirm.

 So, there you have it from my side in this post.
-Hope you guys liked this post and were able to install stock firmware using Odin on your Samsung phone.
-Let us know in the comments below if you come across any issues while following the above mentioned steps.
+I hope you guys liked this post and were able to install stock firmware using Odin on your Samsung phone.
+Let us know in the comments below if you come across any issues while following the above-mentioned steps.
 Until the next post…Cheers!